Start My Answer

 Dealing with debt collectors is stressful, exhausting, and can cause major worry.

-Unfortunately, millions of Americans are forced to endure this type of anxiety.
-In fact, according to the Consumer Financial Protection Bureau, more than 70 million Americans have reported encounters with debt collectors.
-In addition to endless calls, many debt collectors take legal action and file a lawsuit to get the money they're trying to collect.
+Unfortunately, millions of Americans deal with this type of anxiety everyday.
+On top of persistent calls, many debt collectors take legal action and file a lawsuit to get the money they're trying to collect.

 Like we said, debt collectors can be intimidating.
 And finding a lawyer to represent you can be just as stressful—plus expensive.

-Luckily, you can represent yourself in court and beat debt collectors at their own game.
+Luckily, you can represent yourself in court and settle your lawsuit with debt collectors.
 Here are five ways you can win your debt collection lawsuit:

 1. Respond to the lawsuit.

-2. Make the debt collector prove their case.
+2. Ask the debt collector to prove their case.

 3. Use the statute of limitations as a defense.